 A national holiday to mark the beginning of spring.
 The day after Easter Sunday is observed as this auspicious festival known as Sham El Nessim.
 This celebration goes back to the times of ancient Egypt.
 So, Easter Monday is known as “Spring Day,” and in Arabic as “Sham al-Nessim“.
 Its origins are ancient Egyptian and the day is kept by people throughout the country of various faiths.
 Egyptians from all religions celebrate together by going out to the parks, colouring eggs, and eating salted fish.

 These 3 are very important and marked festivals of Egypt are religious holidays.
 Apart from these 3, there are moulids, Eids, Coptic Christmas, Pharaonic Wedding, Abu Simbel Festivals, and etc.

-- Arabic Music Festival: The annual festival may not be observed as holiday, but held at Cairo Opera House celebrates the music of Northern Africa.
+• Arabic Music Festival: The annual festival may not be observed as a holiday, but held at Cairo Opera House celebrates the music of Northern Africa.
 The traditional and classic Arabic Music is revived through concerts, live performances etc. to keep the cultural extravaganza keep flowing and growing.

-- Cloud9 Music Festival: A music festival that is held in the sand of Sinai beaches is one of the non-commercial shows that bring music lovers and tourists to enjoy the underground music openly.
-Independent musicians stage a series of concerts and workshops through this multi day feat appreciating the natural delight of Sinai.
+• Cloud9 Music Festival: A music festival that is held in the sand of Sinai beaches is one of the non-commercial shows that bring music lovers and tourists to enjoy underground music openly.
+Independent musicians stage a series of concerts and workshops through this multi-day feat appreciating the natural delight of Sinai.

-Join the fun and be a part of a colourful Egypt.
+Join the fun and be a part of a colourful Egyptian Festivals.
 NILE HOLIDAY loves to bring you the true essence of Egypt without cost.